TahBlaise36/react-weather-dashboard/README.md

 ## Description

-This project is a tool that helps users get the weather informations about any city the search for.
+This project is a software that helps users get the weather informations about any city the search for.
 Users are also able save their favorite cities so they can get the details back about that city without having to search manuly.

 ## Table of Contents